TimotheeNkwar/Data-Science-projects/README.md

 ### 🧠 **Predicting Gender Based on Features – Project Summary**

-This project involves building a **machine learning model** to predict a person's **gender** based on features such as **height, weight, foot size**, and other biometric traits.
+This project involves building a **machine learning model** to predict a person's **gender** based on features such as **height, weight, Age**, and other biometric traits.
 The dataset was preprocessed, analyzed, and used to train classification models in Python.

 #### ✅ Key steps:
 - **Data cleaning & preprocessing** with `Pandas` and `Scikit-learn`